sikta-roy/Orator-initial/README.md

 ## <a name="tech-stack">⚙️ Tech Stack</a>

-- Next.js
-- TypeScript
-- Convex
-- OpenAI
-- Clerk
+- Java
-- ShadCN
+- XML
-- Tailwind CSS
+- Android Studio
-- Zod (for validation)

 ## <a name="contact">📞 Contact</a>